 After spending a few hours searching for a good baseline architecture, we finally designed a simple CNN with 10 convolutional layers and around 5M parameters, obtaining a mean absolute error of 4.57 years on the random split, and 6.94 years on the hospital split.
 We then improved our models using a common trick called data augmentation.
 Data augmentation is a simple approach to simulate more data than you have by slightly deforming your dataset, adding small distortions through rotation, zoom, or blur on every image.
 To make our network more robust to scanner variability, we also slightly varied voxel intensities across parts of the MRIs.
 Indeed, with this data augmentation method we achieved a mean absolute error of 4.27 and 6.14 years on the random and hospital splits, respectively.
 You can load the trained model and use it in our Colab notebook.

-The current state-of-the-art CNNs have been trained on datasets consisting of millions and rich sets of meta-data used as potential prediction targets.
+The current state-of-the-art CNNs train on datasets consisting of millions and rich sets of meta-data used as potential prediction targets.
 While these pre-trained CNNs have never seen an MRI during their training, they have learned to recognize very complex patterns within images.
 This allows them to distinguish image characteristics easily, even for extremely complex problems such as predicting dog breed or vehicle make.

 Transfer learning is a widely-used technique that consists in fine-tuning such pre-trained CNNs on completely new tasks.
 We used one of these CNNs, called ResNet50, and starting from its pre-trained state, we fine-tuned it on our brain scan dataset to predict ages instead of dogs, cats, cars, etc. Below we present the complete set of results for these different flavors of CNN architecture and training.